oderby/owenderby.com/content/blog/2016-election-pa-results.md

 (Democrat won), white at 0 (no clear winner), and dark red at +1 (Republican won).
-The hatches indicate which counties flipped from 2012 (a different party won this election than last) and the type of hatch indicates which party won: the dot-hatch means the democrat won and the cross-hatch means the republican won.  !--->
+The hatches indicate which counties flipped from 2012 (a different party won this election than last) and the type of hatch indicates which party won: the dot-hatch means the Democrat won and the cross-hatch means the Republican won.  !--->

-This map should look familiar, as it's similar to the basic result map calculated by every media outlet.
-Glancing quickly at this map, you might wonder how the election was so close in Pennsylvania, given how many counties are red and how few are blue (Trump won 56 counties to Clinton's 11).
+This map is similar to the basic result map calculated by every media outlet.
+Glancing at it quickly, you might wonder how the election was so close in Pennsylvania, given how many counties are red and how few are blue (Trump won 56 counties to Clinton's 11).
 The answer highlights the major drawback to these sorts of maps - they obscure the effect of the absolute magnitude of the results across counties.
-That is, because Pennsylvania decides its electoral college by popular vote, across the entire state, it's the total number of votes each candidate receives that matters, not how many counties they won.
-Many of the counties which Trump won have a dramatically smaller populations (and thus votes cast), and thus contribute less towards the popular vote.
-Indeed, in 2016 Philadelphia county cast 707,631 votes, which comprised more votes cast than the 35 smallest counties combined (that's more than half of Pennsylvania's 67 counties!).
+Because Pennsylvania (like most states) decides its electoral college by popular vote across the entire state, it's the total number of votes each candidate receives that matters, not how many counties they won.
+Many of the counties which Trump won have dramatically smaller populations, and thus contribute less towards the popular vote.
+Indeed, in 2016 Philadelphia county cast 707,631 votes, which comprised more votes cast than the 35 smallest counties combined (more than half of Pennsylvania's 67 counties!).

 ***Talk about location of 4-5 largest cities in PA?***

 Figure 2 attempts to better illustrate the impact different counties have on each candidate's overall outcome, by taking into account the number of votes each county generated for each candidate.

 <!---
 It's important to note that both Figures 2 and 3 are dealing with *marginal